Geo-Ron/esphome-PelletStove/README.md

 ### And then I found the jazzmonger github repository

 When I found the [Github repository of Jazzmonger](https://github.com/jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip) I was overwhelmed with his work and enthousiasm.
+Wow!

 I already have an [HomeAssistant](https://www.home-assistant.io/) instance at my mothers house, to monitor gas usage and room temperatures.
 It would really be a nice addition to connect the stove to it.

+What I would really like to accomplish is:

+- Be able to remotely control the stove
+  - Turn it on/off
+  - change the ECO mode